asantosca/sred/ROADMAP.md

 **End of Roadmap v2**

 This roadmap is based on actual implementation progress as of November 6, 2025.
-Current state: Milestone 3 at 80% with working semantic search.
+Current state: Milestones 1-3 complete, Milestone 4A at 90% (backend complete, frontend needed).
-Next step: Background task queue for production automation.
+Next step: Essential frontend implementation (Phase 3) to complete MVP.